 Point 7-8 (550m): Turn left on this path and pass benches with dense woods behind.
 The benches face a fine view of the Darent Valley (see pictures below) beyond a dry valley on the golf course.
 Walk downhill on the clear footpath to the right into the dry valley, skirting a golf tee.
 At the end of this path the slope becomes very steep, with an interesting plantation of yew, shrubs and small trees on the left.

-Point 8-9 (450m): Turn left on the track at the bottom of the valley (or to extend the walk nicely, walk up the hill ahead then down – left, east – to the visitor centre and river visible on the valley floor about 600m away).
+Point 8-9 (450m): Turn left on the track at the bottom of the valley (or to extend the walk nicely, walk up the hill ahead then down – left, east – to the visitor centre and river visible on the valley floor about 600m away, as on the GPX map).
 You are now heading towards Lullingstone Castle.
 Soon the track bears right (between the green of the 7th and tee of the 8th) and goes uphill.

 Point 9-10 (300m): Continue on the track downhill with a copse of trees on your right to Lullingstone Castle.